SWG-Source/swg-main/README.md

-# SWGSource V2.0 (version pending) Build Instructions
+# SWGSource V2.0 Build Instructions

 ## Credit
 Credit the StellaBellum team (DarthArgus, Cekis, SilentGuardian, Ness, SwgNoobs, DevCodex) for making their repositories open.
 All source is forked from